If you’re using an aluminum pan, click here to jump to my method.

 What you’ll need to wrap with an Aluminum pan (Dylan’s way):

-1. To start, fill an aluminum pan with enough liquid to cover the bottom of the pan.
+1. Fill an aluminum pan with enough liquid to cover the bottom of the pan

-Then put your oven safe cooling rack in the center.
+Then put an oven safe cooling rack in the center.

 To comment on the oven safe cooling rack: